signalfx/signalfx-nodejs/README.md

 ### Create client

-There are two ways to create client object: using default constructor `SignalFx` or JSON constructor `SignalFxJson`.
-Default constructor uses Protobuf to send data to SignalFx, or, if it is impossible, JSON.
-JSON constructor force use JSON format to send data to SignalFx
+There are two ways to create a client object:

++ The default constructor `SignalFx`.
+This constructor uses Protobuf to send data to SignalFx.
+If it cannot send Protobuf, it falls back to sending JSON.
++ The JSON constructor `SignalFxJson`.
+This constructor uses JSON format to send data to SignalFx.

 ```js
 var signalfx = require('signalfx');